 The MA in Teaching from San Diego Christian College emphasizes research, reflection, and practical application.
 This program aims to cultivate and nurture educators who understand how to communicate effectively in the classroom as well as how to develop and encourage critical judgment and creativity.
 It also intends to provide degree candidates with an integrated biblical perspective of their role as an educator and their relationship with students.

-As a student in SDC’s master’s in Teaching program, you will:
+As a student in SDCC’s master’s in Teaching program, you will:

 - Create a portfolio that features 6 Teacher Performance Expectations and chronicles how you have demonstrated each TPE during your MA studies.

 - Identify ontological, epistemological, axiological, rhetorical, and methodological assumptions that will aid in identifying your worldview and interpreting your philosophical framework.